BigSteveLittle/tma-js-booklist-app/README.md

-# tma-js-booklist-app
+# JavaScript BookList App | No Frameworks
-This repo follows the JavaScript BookList App | No Frameworks Course on YouTube by Brad Traversy of Traversy Media - https://youtu.be/JaMCxVWtW58
+This repo follows the JavaScript BookList App | No Frameworks Course on YouTube by Brad Traversy of Traversy Media - https://youtu.be/JaMCxVWtW58.